 Do you dream of homesteading?
 Do you homestead in the city or in an urban setting?
 Is farming old hat for you?
 It doesn’t matter where you are on your homesteading journey, we all have to start somewhere.
 This captivating journey is one we’ll never finish until we leave this world!
 I offer these 9 homesteading tips for your enjoyment and success.

 Over the years, we’ve found balance and outlook are critical to success in life.
-We often counsel with those who are beginning their homesteading journey.
+We often counsel those who are beginning their homesteading journey.
 Many people are unbalanced in their ideas and expectations of homesteading.

 We begin with “all things in moderation”, teaching the importance of recognizing that your journey is unlike anyone else’s.
 While there are some root things common to homesteading, you decide what your goals are and how you will achieve them.
 Your decisions determine the steps you and your family take.
 These nine homesteading tips will help you achieve your goals with confidence.